-The FastTrack AI system can integrate with the Incucyte systems (from Essen Bioscience) to add full automation with advanced AI based analysis.
+The FastTrack AI system can integrate with the Incucyte, Image Express, and many other systems to add full automation with advanced AI based analysis.

 In custom projects, MetaVi Labs can install an ML-Compressor in the client's own lab.
 This is a machine that will copy images from the Incucyte Controller, compress them in a high quality compression format, and upload them into the FastTrack AI system for automated analysis.

 All data is stored on Amazon Web Services S3 cloud which provide security, integrity, and unlimited capacity.

 MetaVi Labs license agreement only allows anonymous data on our service.